MetaMask/mm-docs-v2/snaps/reference/rpc-api.md

 ### wallet_snap

 Invokes the specified JSON-RPC method of the specified snap.
-A dapp must request permission to call this method using [`wallet_requestPermissions`](../../wallet/reference/rpc-api#wallet_requestpermissions) in order to interact with the specified snap.
+A website must request permission to call this method using [`wallet_requestPermissions`](../../wallet/reference/rpc-api#wallet_requestpermissions) in order to interact with the specified snap.

-This method is only callable by dapps.
+This method is only callable by websites.

 #### Parameters